Phase-Based Multi-Gait Learning for a Salamander-Like Robot

-Alternatively, some learning-based studies have attempted to acquire locomotion controllers without any references.
-Unsupervised skill discovery methods, for instance, aim to learn diverse motion patterns by maximizing information entropy~\cite{sharma2020emergent,sharmadynamics,laskin2022contrastive}.
+Alternatively, some learning-based studies have attempted to acquire gait controllers without any references.
+For example, unsupervised skill discovery methods aim to learn diverse motion patterns by maximizing mutual information (MI) between skills and states~\cite{sharma2020emergent,sharmadynamics,laskin2022contrastive,liu2025balancing}.
 However, the behaviors obtained in this manner often exhibit low motion quality---being disordered, uncoordinated, or physically unnatural---which makes them difficult to transfer to real robotic systems.
 An inspiring line of work~\cite{bellegarda2022cpg,bellegarda2024visual} integrates reinforcement learning (RL) with a decoupled CPG model by treating the phase as the policy observation and the phase velocity as the action.
 This formulation produces stable and adaptive gaits, yet the behavioral diversity remains limited, as the phase velocity is restricted to positive values.

-Another challenge in controlling salamander-like robot locomotion is the uneven exploration of the state-action space.
-For omnidirectional motion, the policy may perform efficiently in some directions but converge to local optima in others, leading to unbalanced behavior.
+Another challenge in controlling salamander-like robot gait is the uneven exploration of the state-action space.
+When trained under diverse translational and rotational commands, the policy may perform efficiently in some directions but converge to local optima in others, leading to unbalanced behavior.
 A promising solution is to exploit the robot's morphological symmetries, which recent studies~\cite{apraez2025morphological} have shown to serve as powerful physics-informed priors for improving both analytical and learning-based control.
 Building on this idea, subsequent studies~\cite{suleveraging,mittal2024symmetry} have applied symmetry-based formulations to practical quadruped tasks such as obstacle climbing and door opening, showing improved learning efficiency and motion consistency.
-However, discussions and analyses focused on symmetric locomotion patterns remain limited.
+However, discussions and analyses focused on symmetric gait patterns remain limited.